The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Once the stress-tested repayment is calculated, the bank measures it against one or two ratio caps depending on the property type.

-The TDSR caps total monthly debt at 55% of gross monthly income.
-"Total debt" means the new stress-tested mortgage plus every other obligation: car loans, renovation loans, education loans, personal loans, and 5% of any outstanding credit card balance per month.
-Variable income (commission, bonus, rental, self-employed earnings) is haircut by 30% before it counts.
+The TDSR caps your total monthly debt at 55% of gross monthly income.
+"Total debt" here means the new stress-tested mortgage plus everything else you owe each month: car loans, renovation loans, education loans, personal loans, and 5% of any outstanding credit card balance.
+Variable income (commission, bonus, rental, self-employed earnings) gets a 30% haircut before it counts.

-TDSR applies to bank loans on every residential property in Singapore — HDB flats, executive condominiums, private condos, and landed homes.
-There is no exemption based on quantum or property type.
-For a deeper walk-through specifically on private property, read TDSR for private property.
+TDSR applies to bank loans on every residential property in Singapore, whether that's an HDB flat, an executive condominium, a private condo or a landed home.
+There's no exemption by quantum or property type.
+For a deeper walk-through on private property specifically, read TDSR for private property.

-The MSR is a stricter, second cap that applies only to HDB flats and executive condominiums financed with a bank loan.
-It limits the mortgage repayment alone — not total debt — to 30% of gross monthly income, again computed at the 4% stress rate.
+The MSR is a stricter second cap, and it only applies to HDB flats and executive condominiums financed with a bank loan.
+It limits the mortgage repayment on its own, not your total debt, to 30% of gross monthly income, again worked out at the 4% stress rate.

-HDB and EC buyers must clear both TDSR and MSR.
-In practice the MSR is almost always the binding constraint, because 30% of income runs out long before 55% does.
-If you are buying a private condo or landed property, MSR does not apply — only TDSR.
-The HDB concessionary loan (taken from HDB directly, not a bank) sits outside the MAS framework entirely; see HDB loan vs bank loan for the full comparison.
+HDB and EC buyers have to clear both TDSR and MSR.
+In practice MSR is almost always the one that bites, because 30% of income runs out long before 55% does.
+Buying a private condo or landed property?
+Then MSR doesn't apply at all, only TDSR.
+And the HDB concessionary loan (taken from HDB directly, not a bank) sits outside the MAS framework entirely.
+See HDB loan vs bank loan for the full comparison.

 Worked Example: S$8,000 Monthly Income

-To make the maths concrete, take a buyer earning S$8,000 a month gross, with no other debt, applying for a 30-year tenure.
+To make the maths real, take a buyer earning S$8,000 a month gross, no other debt, applying for a 30-year tenure.

-Same buyer, same income, same stress rate — but the property class changes the loan ceiling by roughly S$420,000.
-That is why HDB and EC purchases need a different affordability mindset from condo purchases.
+Same buyer, same income, same stress rate.
+Yet the property class swings the loan ceiling by roughly S$420,000.
+That's why I tell HDB and EC buyers to think about affordability differently from condo buyers.
 Plug your own numbers into our TDSR/MSR affordability calculator to see the exact ceiling for your situation.

-Car loans and unpaid credit card balances eat TDSR headroom before any mortgage is counted — clearing them is the fastest lever to lift your loan ceiling.
+Car loans and unpaid credit card balances eat into your TDSR headroom before any mortgage is even counted.
+Clearing them is the quickest way to lift your loan ceiling.

 Joint Borrowers and the IWAA Tenure Cap

-When two or more applicants take a loan together, the bank uses the income-weighted average age (IWAA) to set the maximum tenure.
-IWAA weights each applicant's age by their share of total income, so a younger high earner pulls the average down more than a younger low earner.
-Maximum tenure is then 65 minus IWAA for HDB bank loans and 75 minus IWAA for private property — capped at 25 years (HDB) or 30 years (private) regardless.
+When two or more applicants borrow together, the bank uses the income-weighted average age (IWAA) to set the maximum tenure.
+IWAA weights each applicant's age by their share of the total income, so a younger high earner pulls the average down further than a younger low earner does.
+Maximum tenure then works out to 65 minus IWAA for HDB bank loans and 75 minus IWAA for private property, capped at 25 years for HDB or 30 years for private either way.

-Tenure matters because longer tenures mean lower monthly repayments under the 4% stress test, which means a higher allowable loan.
-A married couple where one spouse is 45 and the other is 32 will get a noticeably larger eligibility than a single 45-year-old on the same combined income, simply because the IWAA pulls the average age down and lengthens the tenure.
+Tenure matters because a longer tenure means a lower monthly repayment under the 4% stress test, and that means a higher allowable loan.
+So a married couple where one spouse is 45 and the other is 32 qualifies for noticeably more than a single 45-year-old on the same combined income.
+The younger co-borrower drags the IWAA down and stretches the tenure.

-This is one of the levers couples use during a property purchase, alongside decoupling case study strategies for second-property buyers facing 20% to 30% ABSD.
+This is one of the things couples can work with on a purchase, alongside decoupling for second-property buyers staring at 20% to 30% ABSD.

 How Existing Debts Shrink Your Loan Ceiling

-The second-fastest way to discover the stress test is the painful way: through existing debt.
-Every dollar of monthly obligation eats directly into your TDSR headroom before the mortgage is even considered.
+Most people meet the stress test the hard way, through their existing debt.
+Every dollar you already owe each month eats straight into your TDSR headroom before the mortgage even gets a look-in.

 Car Loans